 Adoption expenses paid or reimbursed must be included in the employee's taxable income if it exceeds the tax exclusion limit.
-For 2020, the excludable dollar limit is \$14,300 and the excludable amount begins to phase out for high-bracket taxpayers.
+For 2023, the excludable dollar limit is \$15,950 and the excludable amount begins to phase out for high-income taxpayers.